MarlinFirmware/MarlinDocumentation/_development/configuration.md

 #define MOTHERBOARD BOARD_RAMPS_14_EFB
 ```

-This defines which motherboard you used for your 3D printer.
-It tells Marlin to use the specific pins and restrictions that apply to this particular board.
+The motherboard setting allows Marlin to determine how to allocate pins to various functions and restrictions that apply to this particular board.
 Below is the list of the boards that can be used with Marlin, taken from boards.h.

-Replace `#define MOTHERBOARD __BOARD_RAMPS_14_EFB  43__` in Configuration.h with the profile that matches your current board.
-Check the `boards.h` file for the most up-to-date listing of supported boards, if you do not see yours listed here.
+Using `boards.h` as a reference, replace `BOARD_RAMPS_14_EFB` above with the named ID that matches your board.
+The `boards.h` file has the most up-to-date listing of supported boards, so check it first if you don't see yours listed below.

 <table id="board_list" class="table table-condensed table-striped"></table>
 <script type="text/javascript">